SovereignCloudStack/status-page-deployment/docs/configuration.md

 ## Oathkeeper

-Set your domain in `oathkeeper/config.yaml` in the `authenticators`s `jwks_urls` and `trusted_issuers` to point towards Dex.
+Set your domain in `oathkeeper/config.yaml` at `authenticators.jwt.config.jwks_urls` and `authenticators.jwt.config.trusted_issuers` to point towards Dex.

 ## Web frontend

 In `web/web.env` configure the OIDC authentication callback and the API url.
-The API url must be pointing to the external domain, not the k8s service name.
+The API URL must be pointing to the external domain, not the K8s service name.

 ## Ingress